ankitagoel11/Happiness-Report-Analysis/README.md

 The key question I am trying to address is : Does happiness depends/corelates with different factors in each country type ?

+The final results and presentation is located here: https://prezi.com/view/YmZgmFidHjaWE8il4MJl/